Laws of Information

 "Receiving information expends energy."

 This statement is interesting for two reasons.
-First, it shows there's a relationship between information and energy.
+First, it implies a relationship between information and energy.
 Second, it indicates a possible quantitative definition of information.. perhaps we can relate the amount of information in a message to the amount of energy needed to receive the message.
+Perhaps.

 Content written and posted by Ken Abbott email@example.com